 XR enables real estate agents as well as managers to settle deals by allowing potential buyers to experience a real feel of the place.
 The layout situations which are developed through XR strengthen the customer experience and simultaneously facilitate solid business opportunities.

-XR allows marketers to facilitate their customers with a ‘try before you buy’ kind of experience.
+XR allows marketers in the marketing field to facilitate their customers with a ‘try before you buy’ kind of experience.
 It enables customers to be taken to the place, engages them in that reality, and encourages them to survey it.
 For instance, Cathay Pacific adopts a 360◦ video equipped with hotspots to aid prospective customers to get a feel of the brand directly, which aids in enhancing customer awareness as well as brand stability.

 XR technologies are faced with various challenges they need to tackle to achieve mainstream use.